 Steel-toe boots are usually made from tough leather.
 There are various types of steel-toe work boots.
 They can be lace-ups, shod with hobnails, and have heel-and-toe steel plates and caps.

 Safety or work boots are made with toe caps of steel.
 (Variations with aluminum can also be found.)

 Steel toe boots should not be confused with composite toe boots, as composite toe boots usually offer less protection.
-The toe caps of composite toe boots are usually made of non-metal materials like carbon fiber, Kevlar, plastic, or fiberglass.
+The toe caps of composite toe boots are usually made of non-metal materials like carbon fibre, Kevlar, plastic, or fibreglass.